 Rules:

-• Reserve the key before side effects (emails, database writes, API calls)
+- Reserve the key before any side effects (emails, database writes, API calls)

-• Set a TTL (24 hours is typical) so the store doesn't grow indefinitely
+- Set a TTL (24 hours is typical) so the store doesn't grow forever

-• If downstream processing fails, the key expires naturally, allowing safe retry
+- If downstream processing fails, the key expires naturally, so retries are safe

 Route by event type using IF or Switch nodes.
 For heavy work (enrichment, email sends, CRM updates), enqueue to a queue or database table that a separate worker workflow drains: